dariusgm/documentation-templates/README.md

 The rule of thumb: Is this information relevant only for a specific project, or is in general enough to put it in a general documentation.

 "But I don't need everything" - that is totally fine.
-Just skip it and leave the block blank.
+Just skip it and write "skipped".
 Maybe in the future you will add documentation their.

+# general.md
+This is a template to documenting topics that are imo project independent.
+Its enough to document them once.

+# repository.md
+This template should be copied to every repository your team is responsible of end filled accordingly with the required information.

 # Final Words
 Documentation have to be taken care.
 Update it as often as possible.